AvaloniaCommunity/awesome-avalonia/README.md

 - [iTimeSlot](https://github.com/hoyho/iTimeSlot) - A cross-platform and freestyle time management app for you to focus on completing tasks.
 - [Sapphire Notes](https://github.com/davidtimovski/sapphire-notes) - A cross-platform desktop application for managing notes.
 - [Team Sketch](https://github.com/davidtimovski/team-sketch) - A cross-platform desktop application for collaborative drawing.
+- [TwincatToolbox](https://github.com/randolfly/TwincatToolbox) - A toolbox for developing TwinCAT3 programs which helps user to log and plot the specified symbols with predefined frequency.

 ### Software Development

 - [asv-drones](https://github.com/asv-soft/asv-drones) - Open source user-friendly software solution designed to provide remote control and monitoring of drones, payloads and RTK base stations.